ept221/8085-Assembler/README.md

 0x000C                                                      0x42
 ```

-### Expressions
+## Expressions
-Anytime an instruction or directived requires a numerical argument, an expression can be used.
+Anytime an instruction or directive requires a numerical argument, an expression can be used.